Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Abstract

 \section{Abstract}

-We prove a hom-associative version of Hilbert's basis theorem, which includes as special cases both a non-associative version and the classical associative Hilbert's basis theorem for Ore extensions.
-Along the way, we develop hom-module theory, including the introduction of corresponding isomorphism theorems and a notion of being hom-noetherian.
-We conclude with an example, showing that a Weyl algebra over the octonions is noetherian.
+We prove a hom-associative version of Hilbert's basis theorem, which includes as special cases both a non-associative version and the classical Hilbert's basis theorem for associative Ore extensions.
+Along the way, we develop hom-module theory.
+We conclude with some examples of both non-associative and hom-associative Ore extensions which are all Noetherian by our theorem.